henrietta-k/adapt-learning-wiki/Course-Localisation.md

 Assets are not copied into the newly created course when using `grunt translate:import`.
 And paths to assets found within the exported course files are not altered either.
 This allows the developer to choose to maintain a single copy of assets or to copy all or some assets.
 If any assets are copied into the newly created course, paths to these assets must be updated in the appropriate files.
 Remember to review your theme's CSS and Less files for paths that need to be updated.

 ### 6. Add the Language Picker plug-in.
-The value of the `_defaultLanguage` property in the *course/config.json* determines which language is served.
-To pass control to the learner, install *adapt-contrib-languagePicker*.
+The value of the `_defaultLanguage` property in the *course/config.json* file determines which language is presented to the learner.
+To pass control to the learner, install [*adapt-contrib-languagePicker*](https://github.com/adaptlearning/adapt-contrib-languagePicker).
 The Language Picker appears before the course and allows the learner to choose the language of the course.

 >**Note:** The *languagefiles* folder and its contents may be deleted after a successful import.